paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 Steinen Diagram contd.
 ========================================================
--  Use the function `runifpoint` from the `spatstat` package to generate a null landscape
 - In a null landscape, the distribution of the size of the symbols would tend to be random

 ![plot of chunk unnamed-chunk-9](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-9-1.png)